yalicee/march-23-be-rated-restaurants/README.md

 ```

 5 - Get ratings for a restaurant
-returns a json object of ratings keyed by their id
+returns a json object of the restaurant, containing a json object of ratings keyed by their id
 ```
 GET /api/restaurants/12/ratings
 {
-    id: 12,
+    restaurant_id: 12,
     area_id: 3,
     name: 'Carluccio’s',
     cuisine: 'Italian',
     website: 'http://www.carluccios.com/'
     ratings: {
         32: {
-            id: 32,
+            rating_id: 32,
             restaurant_id: 12,
             rating: 7,
             created_at: 961977633210
         },
         47: {
-            id: 47,
+            rating_id: 47,
             restaurant_id: 12,
             rating: 6,
             created_at: 963964815076